judith-chrysolite/Employees-Burnout-Prediction/README.md

      # Final Result

- Linear Regression Model Performance Metrics:
+ Final Best Model Performance Metrics:

-Mean Squared Error: 0.0031569779113610717
+Mean Squared Error: 0.0033805043313928735

-Root Mean Squared Error: 0.0561869905882231
+Root Mean Squared Error: 0.05814210463504803

-Mean Absolute Error: 0.04595032032644773
+Mean Absolute Error: 0.045886944812909815

-R-squared Score: 0.918822674247248
+R-squared Score: 0.9130750011488813

-Based on the evaluation metrics, the Linear Regression model appears to be the best model for predicting burnout analysis.
+Based on the evaluation metrics, the Random Forest Regressor appears to be the best model for predicting burnout analysis.

-It has the lowest mean squared error, root mean squared error, and mean absolute error, indicating better accuracy and precision in its predictions.
-Additionally, it has the highest R-squared score, indicating a good fit to the data and explaining a higher proportion of the variance in the target variable.
+It has the lowest mean squared error (MSE), root mean squared error (RMSE), and mean absolute error, indicating better accuracy and precision in its predictions.

-So we are choosing this model for deployment.
+While Linear Regression has a slightly higher R-squared score, the Random Forest Regressor offers both better predictive performance and valuable feature importance insights, making it the most effective choice for forecasting and addressing employee burnout.
+This model's robust performance and ability to identify key burnout factors provide a comprehensive solution for targeted interventions.

 # Future Work
 Future work in employee burnout prediction includes enhancing models with advanced algorithms and interpretability techniques, integrating diverse data sources, ensuring robust data privacy, and developing systems for real-time monitoring and intervention.
 This will make our predictions faster although it doesn't seem to be a problem in this case.